vandana104/weatherwise/README.md

 Create a .env file in the root directory of the project.

 Add your API key to the .env file:REACT_APP_WEATHER_API_KEY=your_api_key_here

+Using Axios for Fetching Data

+Weather Wise utilizes Axios, a promise-based HTTP client for the browser and Node.js, to fetch weather data from the API.

+1. Install Axios: npm install axios
+2. Import Axios in your code: Import Axios in your code: import axios from 'axios';
+3. Use Axios to make GET requests to fetch weather data: const response = await axios.get(`https://api.openweathermap.org/data/2.5/weather?q=${city}&appid=${apiKey}`);

 Project Structure